Mountains, deep gorges, clear lakes, and spectacular viewpoints – this is Tara National Park in Serbia.

 We did not see even a single spot that could have been the official entrance.
 We never had to pay anything anywhere, except when we drove from Tara National Park to Mokra Gora and then to the Bosnian border.
 At that moment we paid a small fee that was less than 1 euro per person.

 How to Reach Tara National Park

-If you’re driving to Tara National Park by car from Belgrade, the journey will take you 3 – 4 hours, depending on the traffic.
-You will have to cross Uzice, Zlatibor and then you can stay in the nearby Mokra Gora for a night or two.
+If you’re driving to Tara National Park from Belgrade by car, the journey will take you 3 – 4 hours, depending on the traffic.
+From Belgrade to Tara, You will have to cross Uzice, and Zlatibor and then you can stay in the nearby Mokra Gora for a night or two.

 Important Info and Safety Tips